PGA European Tour: Status and prize money

-The European Tour is considered the second most important tour in men's golf, behind the United States–based PGA Tour, but retains significantly higher standing than other leading golf tours around the world.
+The European Tour is considered the second most important tour in men's golf, behind the U.S.-based PGA Tour, but it retains significantly higher standing than other leading golf tours around the world.
 This status is reflected by the minimum world ranking points available in each tours respective tournaments, and prize money available.
 The total prize money available on the European Tour is approximately half that of the PGA Tour.
 However, this includes the majors and World Golf Championships, which are the most lucrative on the schedule, so the difference for regular tournaments is substantially higher.
 There is also much more variation in prize funds between tournaments on the European Tour than on the PGA Tour.
 Even though the prize funds of many European Tour events have increased rapidly since the late 1990s, especially with the introduction of the Race to Dubai and the Rolex Series, on occasion the European Tour has failed to attract as many leading players to its events as in the past, with even some of the top European players staying away.

 For many players, the European Tour is seen as a stepping-stone to the PGA Tour.
-During the late twentieth century, the European Tour was traditionally the first overseas move for outstanding players from non-European countries, particularly in the Commonwealth, long a major source for elite golfers, such as Greg Norman, Nick Price and Ernie Els.
+During the late 20th century, the European Tour was traditionally the first overseas move for outstanding players from non-European countries, particularly in the Commonwealth, and a major source for elite golfers, such as Greg Norman, Nick Price and Ernie Els.
 These players tended to move to the PGA Tour as a second step.
-When Continental Europe produced its first global golf stars in the 1970s, such as Seve Ballesteros, and especially when Europe began to notch wins over the United States in the Ryder Cup in the mid-1980s, there was widespread optimism about the future standing of the European Tour relative to the PGA Tour.
-This has ebbed away as leading players continued to base themselves in the United States and several major European countries, such as Germany and Italy, have not regularly produced high-ranked golfers, as was formerly anticipated.
+When Continental Europe produced its first global golf stars in the 1970s, such as Seve Ballesteros, and especially when Europe began to notch wins over the U.S. in the Ryder Cup in the mid-1980s, there was widespread optimism about the future standing of the European Tour relative to the PGA Tour.
+This has ebbed away as leading players continued to base themselves in the U.S. and several major European countries, such as Germany and Italy, have not regularly produced high-ranked golfers, as was formerly anticipated.
 Nonetheless, the number of European countries which have produced winners on the European Tour and PGA Tour has increased, with notable golfing depth developing in the Scandinavian countries.